Crank Brothers Candy 7 Review

 The Candy is quite easy to get out of.
 Without any traction pins to get hung up on, a simple heel twist and you're free of the pedal.
 The sound and feel of release are also a bit vague, but release comes at the angle dictated by the cleat installation, 15 or 20 degrees.
 When twisting out, you're not sure if you're pushing against the spring tension or just encountering friction from the traction pad.
 You can swap out the traction pads with different thicknesses, resulting in more or less friction between the shoe and pedal.
 Getting the right fit helps to distinguish between the forces holding you in.
 We felt the Candy 7 release was far superior and more reliable than the Time ATAC XC 8.
 While they both had a faint feel, the Candy released with the same level of effort on each attempt.

 At 320 grams, the Candy 7 is a lightweight pedal.
 This is the upside of having no adjustability, you're not weighed down by the extra hardware.
-The XTR M9020 pedal featuring adjustable release tension came in 52 grams heavier on our scales and the steel Shimano SPD cleats adds 17 grams over the Crank Brothers brass cleats.
+The XTR M9120 pedal featuring adjustable release tension came in 52 grams heavier on our scales and the steel Shimano SPD cleats add 17 grams over the Crank Brothers brass cleats.

-The Candy 7 is noticeable upgrade over previous iterations of Candy pedals.
-If you're not discouraged by their lack of adjustability we think they provide a nice compromise of light weight, ease of entry and mud shedding ability.
+The Candy 7 is a noticeable upgrade over previous iterations of Candy pedals.
+If you're not discouraged by their lack of adjustability we think they provide a nice compromise of light weight, ease of entry and mud-shedding ability.
 We'd recommend these pedals for a wide range of bikes, light enough to thread into a racing hardtail yet stable enough to grace our 5" trail bikes.
-We find the pedal caters better to those using stiff soled cross country shoes.
+We find the pedal caters better to those using stiffer soled all mountain and cross country shoes.

 This pedal can be worn with either a stiff shoe, like the Sidi Dominator 5 Fit, or a slightly softer shoe like the Giro Terraduro.
 Even better it can go with a shoe that falls in the middle and has a stiff sole and sticky rubber, like the Pearl Izumi X-Project Pro.
 Matching it up with a more substantial shoe like the Five Ten Kestrel has diminishing returns.
 It can also be used on almost any type of trail bike, from hardtail to 5 inches of travel.